Skip to main content

 • Eczema and scabies rashes can look similar, but they have very different causes and treatments.

 Believe it or not, there’s a common skin condition where bugs crawl underneath your skin: scabies.
 With this skin infection, small mites (Sarcoptes scabiei) burrow into your skin and multiply, causing an intensely itchy rash.
 And because people usually don’t know about it, it’s often mistaken for other common rashes, like eczema.
-But knowing how to tell the difference between eczema and scabies is important.
+But unlike eczema, scabies is highly contagious and can cause outbreaks in places where people are close together.
+In many cases, if one family member gets scabies, the rest of the family does, too.
+Schools, nursing homes, and other institutions are also common outbreak centers.

-So, spotting scabies early can make sure you get the right treatment right away — and stop it from spreading to other people in your household and close contacts.
+Being able to tell the difference between scabies and eczema can help you spot a scabies infection early.
+This way you get the right treatment immediately — and stop it from spreading to close contacts and other people in your household.

 What do scabies and eczema rashes look like?